Grid and Layout Guidelines

 product and thus improves user retention.

-understanding how do they differ and what are the unique aspects I should consider for our platform.
+I started off by taking inspiration from other design systems and how do they offer these foundational elements, understanding how do they differ and what are the unique aspects I should consider for our platform.

 In this phase, my goal was to develop an understanding of the overall Smartsheet UX and identify that are the matching UI patterns which can be established for the screens.
 This phase provided me answers to A LOT of questions, which helped clear ambiguity and proceed with a direction.
 Some of the questions were: